America (band): Return to basics (1985–1998)

 Beckley and Bunnell spent the latter half of the 1980s focusing on their live show, performing well over 100 times a year around the world.
 While America remained a hot ticket on the touring circuit, they were unable to land a recording contract in the years after they left the Capitol label.

 By the early 1990s, the development of compact discs led to the reissuing of many older popular albums, providing acts such as America with revived sales.
 During 1991, America was able to offer four new tracks as part of a collection issued by Rhino Records called Encore: More Greatest Hits, which was designed to complement the group's original 1975 retrospective.

 America's resurgence caught the eye of Chip Davis of American Gramaphone Records, who signed the group to his label.
 In May 1994, America released its first new studio album in a decade, Hourglass.
 Produced primarily by Beckley and Bunnell, with help from Hank Linderman and Steve Levine, the album featured an eclectic group of songs.
 Despite garnering generally positive reviews, the album was a commercial failure.

 During 1995, Beckley delivered his debut solo album.
 Entitled Van Go Gan, the album experimented with various styles and sounds.
 Comedian Phil Hartman (who during his career as a graphic artist had designed several America album covers) was featured as the voice of a televangelist preacher on Playing God.
 Although it was named as one of the top-10 music CDs of the year in Japan in 1995, the album was not released outside Japan until four years later.

 America fans were also treated to a concert album in 1995.
 Released by the King Biscuit Flower Hour Records, Inc., the concert was actually taken from a 1982 instalment of the King Biscuit Flower Hour radio show.
 Known as In Concert (not to be confused with the 1985 Capitol release of the same name), King Biscuit experienced modest success with the album (though America themselves did not; it failed to break the charts).

 This success resulted in a new record deal with King Biscuit's subsidiary label, Oxygen Records.
 After rumours that Steely Dan producer Gary Katz would produce the project came and went, the album eventually reached stores in September 1998.
 The new album, entitled Human Nature after the name of Beckley's home recording studio, was accompanied by a modest commercial blitz.
 The first single, Beckley's From a Moving Train, featured a strongly acoustic style.
+The song ended up number 84 on the Radio and Record Year End AC Charts.
 The track received considerable airplay and moderate success in adult contemporary formats.
 Reports claimed that the song was a major success in the popular charts in Spain.
 A second attempt at a single in Wednesday Morning was somewhat less successful.
 The album failed to garner the sales that Oxygen was expecting and America was once again without a record deal.